 SWIFT Alliance Access

 RADIUS integrations support all OpenOTP features

-- High performances with hundreds of requests per second
+High performance with hundreds of requests per second

 VPN Authentication with OpenOTP and Radius Bridge

 See below the OpenOTP RADIUS architecture diagrams.
 Scenario one shows a typical OpenOTP integration with an enterprise VPN server.
-Scenario two includes the WAProxy mobile-to-server communication component which is necessary to enable OpenOTP One-tap login with Approve/ Deny.
+Scenario two includes the WAProxy mobile-to-server communication component which is necessary to enable OpenOTP Push login with Approve/ Deny notifications.